Supply Chain Management

 |q||3||BL 3305||q||3||Advanced Business Elective/A&S|

-Why choose Distribution Management and Technology as a major?
+Why choose Supply Chain Management as a major?

-In today’s highly competitive business environment, there is a strong demand for graduates who are well educated in the field of supply management and the more specialized field of distribution management.
-There are only a few universities that offer a major in distribution management, and graduates are presented with excellent job opportunities in procurement, supply chain, operations, sales, customer service, and consulting positions in manufacturing, wholesale, retail, non-profit, and governmental organizations.
+In today’s highly competitive business environment, there is a strong demand for graduates who are well educated in the field of supply management and the more specialized field of supply chain management.
+There are only a few universities that offer a major in supply chain management, and graduates are presented with excellent job opportunities in procurement, supply chain, operations, sales, customer service, and consulting positions in manufacturing, wholesale, retail, non-profit, and governmental organizations.

 The guaranteed summer internship with one of our industry partners is designed to give the student a valuable “hands on” industry experience.
 We are currently in the process of securing internships with a variety of target companies, including those in the health care, food, apparel, and jewelry distribution industries.
 Many companies use internships as a trial employment period for future employees and serious, well-qualified students often receive job offers from companies for which they have completed an internship.
 In addition, students who also prepare for and pass the professional certifications in supply management (CPSM) and/or project management (PMP) will find their marketability significantly enhanced.